openmls/openmls/book/src/user_manual/create_key_package.md

 The MLS protocol is designed to be asynchronous: It allows members to be added to groups without said members being online.

-The general flow is like this:
+The general flow is as follows:

 1. **Client A** generates key packages and registers them with the Delivery Service
 2. **Client B** decides to add **Client A** to a group, so it contacts the Delivery Service and downloads one of **Client A**'s key packages
 3. The delivery service marks the `KeyPackage` as consumed (more on this below)
 4. **Client B** uses the **KeyPackage** to generate a commit that adds **Client A** to the group

-Each key package has corresponding private keys that are meant to be stored locally only.
-Therefore OpenMLS defines a struct called `KeyPackageBundle`, which consists of:
+Each key package has corresponding private keys; The `KeyPackageBundle` structure encapsulates a key package and its private keys:

 - `key_package` (`KeyPackage`): Public key material and information required to add the client to a group
 - `private_init_key` (`HpkePrivateKey`): The private key required to decrypt the `Welcome` message that adds the client to a group